 No. These are videos of real phenomena.
 Like a simulation, Pivot Interactives allows students to explore scientific concepts and change variables.
 However, Pivot Interactives is better for student learning than simulations because they’re real—real scientific phenomena and authentic data.

 How do I purchase a subscription?

 No. Pivot is not available for users who are subject to GDPR.
-Please contact Vernier International for more details.

 Is there a way to have my students pay for Pivot Interactives?

 Yes.
 When creating a class you have the option of making the class student-paid.
 When students create their accounts they’ll be prompted for credit-card based payment information.
 See how to create a student-paid course.